smclab/docker-osgi-remote-services-example/README.markdown

 This project refers to the article *What are OSGi Remote µServices* published on the SMC [TechBlog](https://techblog.smc.it) blog.

-For the OSGi bundles that you can see in this project, you will find the source codes at this git repositories:
+For the OSGi bundles that you can see in this projects, you will find the source codes at this git repositories:

 * [aries-rsa-whoiam-examples](https://github.com/smclab/aries-rsa-whoiam-examples)